-As the radio interfaces are threat sources for the aircraft, secure channels between the airborne radio systems and the radio access endpoint on ground will be integrated in order to ensure the authenticity and integrity of exchanges at datalink level.
+As the radio system is the entry point to the local airborne network, a secure channel between the airborne radio systems and the radio access endpoint on ground will be integrated in order to ensure the authentication and integrity of exchange at datalink level and enforce the defense in depth.

 These security features are part of existing radio system designs.
 For VDL, the IPS system architecture will implement directly a DTLS security layer to secure the exchange between the airborne and ground radio system.